This trope is about that scene where someone is receiving, or has found, some important piece of information only to have —connection lost—

 - This occurs frequently on LOST.
 The Swan Orientation film alone had multiple instances: some information lost due to film problems, some due to Radzinsky snipping it out.
 In season 5, a time flash occurs just as Daniel is trying to get Desmond to help him: "You have to find my mother.
 Her name is —."
 Most times the subsequent episodes complete the info.

-- Doctor Who: Eleven's instructions to Rory in "The Big Bang"
+- Doctor Who: Eleven's instructions to Rory in "The Big Bang".
+The last word turns out to be "trouble".

 The Doctor: "...you're not indestructible, so for God's sake, not matter how bored you get, stay out of" (teleports away)